nasa/cumulus-orca/tasks/copy_to_glacier/README.md

 ## Configuration

-The `task_config` variable in the `OrcaCopyToGlacierWorkflow` configuration file contains the `collection` and `multipart_chunksize_mb` keys.
-The `collection` key contains important information like the `granuleRecoveryWorkflow` and `excludeFileTypes` keys.
-The `multipart_chunksize_mb` key can be used to override the default maximum size of chunks to use when copying the files to glacier bucket.
-An example of the `OrcaCopyToGlacierWorkflow` is shown below:
+As part of the [Cumulus Message Adapter configuration](https://nasa.github.io/cumulus/docs/workflows/input_output#cma-configuration) for `copy_to_glacier`, the `collection` and `multipart_chunksize_mb` keys must be present under the `task_config` object as seen below.
+Per the [config schema](https://github.com/nasa/cumulus-orca/blob/master/tasks/copy_to_glacier/schemas/config.json), the values of the two keys are used the following ways.
+The `collection` key value should contain a meta object with an optional `excludeFileTypes` key that is used to determine file patterns that should not be sent to ORCA.
+The optional `multipart_chunksize_mb` is used to override the default setting for the lambda s3 copy maximum multipart chunk size value when copying large files to ORCA.
+Both of these settings can often be derived from the collection configuration in Cumulus as seen below:

 ```
 {
-  "Comment": "On-Demand execution of copy_to_glacier.",
   "States": {
     "CopyToGlacier": {
       "Parameters": {